-Telephone calls and other forms of direct communication Use the worksheet included in this packet to keep a record of all conversations.
-When reporting fraud or communicating with law enforcement, financial institutions, and other creditors, make sure you include the dates, names, time of call and phone numbers of each party you notified.
+Telephone calls and other forms of direct communication

+Use the worksheet included in this packet to keep a record of all conversations.
+When reporting fraud or communicating with law enforcement, financial institutions, and other creditors, make sure you include the dates, names, and phone numbers of each party you notified.